ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 > We expect that once the formats and semantics of the registration policy headers are finalized, standardized policies may be moved to a separate draft.
 > For now, we inline some significant policies to illustrate the most common use cases.

-TS implementations MUST indicate their support for registration policies and MUST check that all the policies indicated as defined in the `reg_info` map are supported and are satisfied before a claim can be registered.
-Any unsupported claims MUST be indicated separately and corresponding unknown policy entries in the map of a claim MUST be rejected.
+Transparency Service implementations MUST indicate their support for registration policies and MUST check that all the policies indicated as defined in the `reg_info` map are supported and are satisfied before a Signed Statement can be registered.
+Any unsupported types of Signed Statements MUST be indicated separately and corresponding unknown policy entries in the map of a Signed Statement MUST be rejected.
 This is to ensure that all verifiers get the same guarantee out of the registration policies regardless of where it is registered.

 Policy Name | Required `reg_info` attributes | Implementation
 ---|---|---
 TimeLimited | `register_by: uint .within (~time)` | Returns true if now () < `register_by` at registration time.
-The ledger MUST store the ledger time at registration along with the claim, and SHOULD indicate it in receipts.
+The Transparency Service MUST store the time of registration along with the Signed Statement, and SHOULD indicate it in corresponding Receipts.
 The value provided for `register_by` MUST be an unsigned integer, interpreted according to POSIX time, representing the number of seconds since 1970-01-01T00:00Z UTC.
-Sequential | `sequence_no: uint` | First, lookup in the ledger for claims with the same issuer and feed.
-If at least one is found, returns true if and only if the `sequence_no` of the new claim is the highest `sequence_no` in the existing claims incremented by one.
+Sequential | `sequence_no: uint` | First, lookup of existing registered Transparent Statements with same Issuer and Feed.
+If at least one is found, returns true if and only if the `sequence_no` of the new Signed Statement to be registered would become the highest `sequence_no` in the set of existing Transparent Statements, incremented by one.
 Otherwise, returns true if and only if `sequence_no = 0`.

-Temporal | `issuance_ts: uint .within (~time)` | Returns true if and only if there is no claim in the ledger with the same issuer and feed with a greater `issuance_ts` and now () > `issuance_ts` at registration time.
+Temporal | `issuance_ts: uint .within (~time)` | Returns true if and only if there is no existing already registered Transparent Claim in the ledger with the same Issuer and Feed with a greater `issuance_ts` and now () > `issuance_ts` at registration time.
 The value provided for `issuance_ts` MUST be an unsigned integer, interpreted according to POSIX time, representing the number of seconds since 1970-01-01T00:00Z UTC.
-NoReplay | `no_replay: null` | If the `no_replay` attribute is present then the policy returns true if and only if the claim doesn't already appear in the ledger.
+NoReplay | `no_replay: null` | If the `no_replay` attribute is present then the policy returns true if and only if the Signed Statement about to be registered doesn't already appear in the ledger.
 This policy has no required attributes.
 {: #tbl-initial-named-policies title="An Initial Set of Named Policies"}

-## Registering Signed Claims
+## Registering Signed Statements

-The same Claim may be independently registered in multiple TS.
-To register a Claim, the service performs the following steps:
+The same Signed Statement may be independently registered in multiple Transparency Services.
+To register a Signed Statement, the service performs the following steps:

 1. Client authentication.
-This is implementation-specific, and MAY be unrelated to the Issuer identity.
-Claims may be registered by a different party than their Issuer.
+This is implementation-specific and MAY be unrelated to the Issuer identity.
+Signed Statements may be registered by a different party than their Issuer.

 2. Issuer identification.
-The TS MUST store evidence of the DID resolution for the Issuer protected header of the Envelope and the resolved key manifest at the time of Registration for auditing.
-This MAY require that the service resolve the Issuer DID and record the resulting document, or rely on a cache of recent resolutions.
+The Transparency Service MUST store evidence of the DID resolution for the Issuer protected header of the Envelope and the resolved key manifest at the time of Registration for auditing.
+This MAY require that the service resolves the Issuer DID and record the resulting document, or rely on a cache of recent resolutions.

 3. Envelope signature verification, as described in COSE signature, using the signature algorithm and verification key of the Issuer DID document.

 4. Envelope validation.
-The service MUST check that the Envelope has a payload and the protected headers listed above.
-The service MAY additionally verify the payload format and content.
+The service MUST check that the Envelope includes a Statement payload and the protected headers listed above.
+The service MAY additionally verify the Statement payload format and content.

-5. Apply Registration policy: for named policies, the TS should check that the required Registration info attributes are present in the Envelope and apply the check described in Table 1.
-A TS MUST reject Claims that contain an attribute used for a named policy that is not enforced by the service.
-Custom Claims are evaluated given the current Registry state and the entire Envelope, and MAY use information contained in the attributes of named policies.
+5. Apply Registration policy: for named policies, the Transparency Service should check that the required Registration info attributes are present in the Envelope and apply the check described in Table 1.
+A Transparency Service MUST reject Signed Statements that contain an attribute used for a named policy that is not enforced by the service.
+Custom Signed Statements are evaluated given the current Registry state and the entire Envelope, and MAY use information contained in the attributes of named policies.

-6. Commit the new Claim to the Registry
+6. Commit (register) the new Signed Statement to the Registry

 7. Sign and return the Receipt.

-The last two steps MAY be shared between a batch of Claims recorded in the Registry.
+The last two steps MAY be shared between a batch of Signed Statements recorded in the Registry.

-The service MUST ensure that the Claim is committed before releasing its Receipt, so that it can always back up the Receipt by releasing the corresponding entry in the Registry.
-Conversely, the service MAY re-issue Receipts for the Registry content, for instance after a transient fault during Claim Registration.
+A Transparency Service MUST ensure that a Signed Statement is registered before releasing its Receipt, so that it can always back up the Receipt by releasing the corresponding entry (the now Transparent Claim) in the Registry.
+Conversely, the service MAY re-issue Receipts for the Registry content, for instance after a transient fault during Signed Statement Registration.

-## Validation of Transparent Claims
+## Validation of Transparent Statements

 This section provides additional implementation considerations.
 The high-level validation algorithm is described in {{validation}}; the Registry-specific details of checking Receipts are covered in {{-RECEIPTS}}.

-Before checking a Claim, the Verifier must be configured with one or more identities of trusted Transparency Services.
-If more than one service is configured, the Verifier MUST return which service the Claim is registered on.
+Before checking a Transparent Statement, the Verifier must be configured with one or more identities of trusted Transparency Services.
+If more than one service is configured, the Verifier MUST return which service the Transparent Statement is registered on.

-In some scenarios, the Verifier already expects a specific Issuer and Feed for the Claim, while in other cases they are not known in advance and can be an output of validation.
-Verifiers SHOULD offer a configuration to decide if the Issuer's signature should be locally verified (which may require a DID resolution, and may fail if the manifest is not available or if the key is revoked), or if it should trust the validation done by the TS during Registration.
+In some scenarios, the Verifier already expects a specific Issuer and Feed for the Transparent Statement, while in other cases they are not known in advance and can be an output of validation.
+Verifiers SHOULD offer a configuration to decide if the Issuer's signature should be locally verified (which may require a DID resolution, and may fail if the manifest is not available or if the key is revoked), or if it should trust the validation done by the Transparency Service during Registration.

-Some Verifiers MAY decide to locally re-apply some or all of the Registration policies if they have limited trust in the TS.
+Some Verifiers MAY decide to locally re-apply some or all of the Registration policies, if they have limited trust in the Transparency Services.
 In addition, Verifiers MAY apply arbitrary validation policies after the signature and Receipt have been checked.
-Such policies may use as input all information in the Envelope, the Receipt, and the payload, as well as any local state.
+Such policies may use as input all information in the Envelope, the Receipt, and the Statement payload, as well as any local state.

-Verifiers SHOULD offer options to store or share Receipts in case they are needed to audit the TS in case of a dispute.
+Verifiers SHOULD offer options to store or share Receipts in case they are needed to audit the Transparency Services in case of a dispute.

-# Federation
+# Federation[^1]

+[^1]: This section needs work.
+{: source="Henk"}

 Editor's note: This section needs work.

-Multiple, independently-operated transparency services can help secure distributed supply chains, without the need for a single, centralized service trusted by all parties.
-For example, multiple SCITT instances may be governed and operated by different organizations that do not trust one another.
+Multiple, independently-operated Transparency Services can help secure distributed supply chains, without the need for a single, centralized service trusted by all parties.
+For example, multiple Transparency Service instances may be governed and operated by different organizations that do not trust one another.

-This may involve registering the same Claims at different transparency services, each with their own purpose and registration policy.
+This may involve registering the same Signed Statements at different Transparency Services, each with their own purpose and registration policy.
-This may also involve attaching multiple Receipts to the same Claims, each Receipt endorsing the Issuer signature and a subset of prior Receipts, and each TS verifying prior Receipts as part of their registration policy.
+This may also involve attaching multiple Receipts to the same Signed Statements, each Receipt endorsing the Issuer signature and a subset of prior Receipts, and each Transparency Service  verifying prior Receipts as part of their registration policy.

 For example,
-a supplier TS may provide a complete, authoritative Registry for some kind of Claims, whereas a consumer TS may collect different kinds of Claims to ensure complete auditing for a specific use case, and possibly require additional reviews before registering some of these claims.
+a supplier's Transparency Service may provide a complete, authoritative Registry for some kind of Signed Statements, whereas a consumer's Transparency Service may collect different kinds of Signed Statements to ensure complete auditing for a specific use case, and possibly require additional reviews before registering some of these Signed Statements.

-# Transparency Service API
+# Transparency Service API[^2]

+[^2]: This may be moved to appendix.
+{: source="Henk"}

 Editor's Note: This may be moved to appendix.